services.add(new ServiceStartApp(this));

 |

-A service can be to add a dynamic library (SO, file like libxxx.so
+A service can add a dynamic library (SO, file like libxxx.so

 ) to your Android project.